Tag: bankruptcy petition

 Bankruptcy Schedules Focus on Key Categories of Filer’s Finances

 Bankruptcy schedules, filed with the bankruptcy petition, each focus on one aspect of the filer’s personal finances.
 There are 10 schedules, each designated with a letter, from A through J. Schedule A – Real Estate Schedule A requires listing of all real estate owned on the date of filing.
-This is obvious […]
+This […]

 Bankruptcy: Student Loan Debt Crisis